New York State Route 104: Niagara County

 NY 104 begins at the Rainbow Bridge in Niagara Falls.
 The Seaway Trail crosses NY 384 and follows NY 104 north on First Street for one block to the Niagara Scenic Parkway, where the byway and NY 104 veer onto Main Street.
 NY 104 follows Main Street through the city's largely commercial west side and intersects the northern or eastern terminus for US 62 (Ferry Avenue and Walnut Avenue) and US 62 Business (Pine Avenue).
 North of US 62 Business, the area becomes more residential as NY 104 meets NY 182 southeast of the Whirlpool Rapids Bridge.
 To the north, NY 104's name changes to Lewiston Road as it passes the south campus of Niagara University.
 Near the northern extent of the campus, NY 104 intersects the western terminus of NY 31, here named College Avenue.
-At the city limits, NY 104 meets the northbound Robert Moses State Parkway by way of a half-interchange.
+At the city limits, NY 104 meets the northbound Niagara Scenic Parkway by way of a half-interchange.
 The portion of NY 104 between Third Street and the Lewiston town line is maintained by the city of Niagara Falls, and is the only part of NY 104 that is not maintained by the New York State Department of Transportation.

 Now in the town of Lewiston, NY 104 comes within view of the Niagara River gorge and begins to run along its eastern rim.
 NY 104 meets the northernmost point of NY 61 at the northern campus of Niagara University.
 Past NY 61, the route passes by the Niagara Power Visitors Center and over the Robert Moses Niagara Power Plant.
 On the opposite side of the plant, NY 104 connects with Interstate 190 (I-190) at exit 25 via Upper Mountain Road and passes under the eastern approach to the Lewiston–Queenston Bridge, which links I-190 with Ontario's Highway 405.